 Plus, while it is best known as a summer destination, Cornwall is also beautiful in winter.
 Don’t let the rain turn you off, I think the Cornish coastline is even more spectacular when the weather is brooding.

-So, rain, hail or shine – here’s how I would spend the perfect two days in Cornwall.
+So, rain, hail or shine – here is the perfect 2 day Cornwall itinerary.

-Where to stay with 2 days in Cornwall
+2 days in Cornwall – Where to stay?

 Cornwall is a deceptively large county – it takes about two hours to drive from top to bottom.
 Part of the reason for this is that the roads are mostly made up of country lanes, with only a few major thoroughfares.